izahariev/otp-helper/README.md

 ### Add

-To add a player a "scan" must have been performed before that.
-Call the function by passing the player index (position in the enemy team starting from 1 and from the top), the name of the player (supports all UTF-8 symbols) and the player mains in the following format: {priority}-{hero name}, where priority is between P0 and P5.
-You can pass any string for priority if you want to use anything else.
-Bellow is an example on how to use the "add" function:
+To add a player, a "scan" must have been performed before that.
+Call the function by passing the player index (position in the enemy team starting from 1 and from the top), the name of the player (supports all UTF-8 symbols) and the player mains in the following format:
+{priority}-{hero name}, where priority is between P0 and P5.
+You can pass any string for
+priority if you want to use anything else.
+Bellow is an example of how to use the "add" function:

 ```bash
 python otp.py add 1 d0m0v0y "P1-Chromie"
 ```

-If the player already exists an error message will be displayed and nothing will be added to the database.
+If the player already exists, an error message will be displayed and nothing will be added to the database.

 ### Update